MarsCapone/fractal-viewer/README.md

 ##Broken extensions

-* ability to swap view (swap Mandelbrot and Julia panels) but keep any previous saved states.
+* Ability to swap view (swap Mandelbrot and Julia panels) but keep any previous saved states.
+* Functionality for rotation exists.
+But other things break.
+To enable, uncomment line in ReaxingSettings and in Calculations.